What is the DNA?

 You do not have to tick off each of the the skill descriptors in the RDF diagram.
 Instead, focus on a few key areas each year.
 For example, in your first year you might want to focus more on developing critical analysis skills.
 In your final year, publishing might be more of a priority.

 The form is most useful if used as part of a reflective conversation with your supervisor.
 They will be able to advise on appropriate skills development activities and suggest areas of focus, epecially for new researchers.
-At the end of the form is a summary sheet to outline your specific development plans.

 The DNA is not just for new researchers!